• Skip to main content

 Emergency telephone numbers: Not present.

-Passport information: Valid passports are required by all except nationals of India holding proof of identity.
-Requirements may be subject to short-term change.
+Passport information: Valid passport required by all.
+Return Ticket required.
+Requirements may be subject to short term change.
 Contact the relevant authority before departure.

-Health information: Polio, Typhoid: Vaccination recommended Malaria: Exists in the vivax variety in many rural areas.
-The falciparum variety has also been reported and is highly resistant to chloroquine.
+Malaria: Exists throughout the year in the falciparum variety in all areas below 2000m.
+The falciparum variety has been reported as being highly resistant to chloroquine

 Food & drink: Water is untreated and not safe to drink.
 Avoid dairy products as they are not pasteurised.
 Fruit and vegetables should be peeled before consumption.